Watts-Lab/task-mapping/tasks/Word completion given part of word.md

 # Criteria
 ## Performance calculation
 Groups recieved one point for every word they completely correctly
+Alternative:  Participant responses were coded into the following categories: aggressive words, neutral words, ambiguous words, and non-words.
 ## Incentives
 All participants were paid for their participation.